10 Common Mistakes Medical Students Make During Clinical Rotations – Part 1

 Always report for duty on time and dress appropriately.
 For example, do not wear jeans or sandals.
 Never dress too provocatively either.
 You want to dress comfortably but professionally for your rotations.

-Make sure you arrive to your rotation prepared and ready to get to work.
+Make sure you arrive at your rotation prepared and ready to get to work.
 Listen closely and be attentive.
 Don’t attract negative attention to yourself by being that one med student no one likes to see coming.